MateuszJanduraUszu/File-Shredder/README.md

 2. Locate the file you want to delete/shred.
 3. Right-click on the file.
 4. Select either `Destroy file` or `Destroy file contents` to delete/shred the file.
-5. Confirm prompt (be sure if you want to do it).
+5. Confirm the prompt to proceed with the deletion/shredding process.
-6. Done, the file was securely deleted/wiped.
+6. Done, the file will be securely deleted/shredded.

 ## How it works